IBM-Cloud/docs/services/mobilepush/interactive_notifications.md

 ##Sending interactive {{site.data.keyword.mobilepushshort}}

-Interactive notification can be sent by using the Push dashboard or by using the REST API (see the REST API documentationREST API documentation).
+Interactive notification can be sent by using the Push dashboard or by using the [REST API documentation](t_restapi.html).

 From Push Console: